Rights of Beneficiaries

 - For receiving and paying out any additional sums not exceeding $700,000 at the rate of 3 percent.

 - For receiving and paying out any additional sums not exceeding $4,000,000 at the rate of 2 1/2 percent.

 - For receiving and paying out all sums above $5,000,000 at the rate of 2 percent.

 Set Forth by the Surrogate Court Procedure Act.
 Sec.
 2307.

-Please be advised that this commission is taxable income and we advise that everyone speak with their attorney as to whether or not they wish to take the commissions, the advantages and disadvantages.
+Please be advised that this commission is taxable income.
+We advise that fiduciaries speak with their attorney as to whether or not they wish to take the commissions after weighing the advantages and disadvantages.